dayanacavalcante/CarPrices/README.md

 2. Selling_price: 5.041273e+05;
 3. Km_driven: 66215.777419;

 - **_Median_**: is the value that separates the upper half from the lower half of a data distribution.
-By default, we can adopt the percentage of 50%.
+By default, 50% can be adopted.

 1. Year: 2014;
 2. Selling_price: 3.500000e+0;